mnot/I-D/h2-cache-digest/draft.md

 value of the "codec" parameter defined in this specification is "gcs-sha256".
 A client MAY omit the parameters; if not present, the values are assumed to be "fresh" and "gcs-sha256".

-A server MUST ignore a cache-digest-element with unknown "type" or "codec".
+A server MUST ignore a digest-element with unknown "type" or "codec".

-The use of "host" parameter and "path" parameter is mutually exclusive; a server MUST ignore a cache-digest-element having both parameters set.
+The use of "host" parameter and "path" parameter is mutually exclusive; a server MUST ignore a digest-element having both parameters set.

 As an example, the cache-digest header of the HTTP request below contains a cache digest of resources obtained from "example.com", indicating that the "https://example.com/style.css"